Feyerabend/ABC80/README.md

 A recreated program/code from paper trail.
-Originally the program was coded for the Swedish home computer [ABC80](https://en.wikipedia.org/wiki/ABC_80)[^1], abbreviation for "Advanced Basic Computer for the 80s", (approx. transl.) in 1981.
+Originally the program was coded for the Swedish home computer [ABC80](https://en.wikipedia.org/wiki/ABC_80)[^1], abbreviation for "Advanced Basic Computer for the 80s'', (approx. translation) in 1981.
 Inspired by the contemporary game console [Atari VCS/2600](https://en.wikipedia.org/wiki/Atari_2600) game [Combat #24](https://en.wikipedia.org/wiki/Combat_(Atari_2600)).